ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

-For 3D full head generation, the quality of the generated 3D head largely relies on the quality of the initial 3D model and the multi-view guidance.
-Some existing 3D generation methods use text prompts $y$ that accurately describe the facial image or view-dependent diffusion models~\cite{han2024headsculpt, huang2023humannorm, liu2023zero, long2023wonder3d} to provide additional guidance of the image.
-However, for one-shot 3D head generation tasks, text prompts can only express limited information:

-The direct description of the input facial image, often cannot fully capture the variations of different facial features.
-Besides, pretrained 2D view-dependent diffusion models (\textit{e.g.,} Zero-123~\cite{liu2023zero}) are trained on general objects, which often lack the ability to generalize to human heads.

-Therefore, our key insight is to fully leverage identity knowledge and inject state-of-the-art identity priors into the mesh initialization and diffusion guidance.
+For 3D full head generation task, the direct description of the input facial image, often cannot fully capture the variations of different facial features.
+Besides, pretrained 2D view-dependent diffusion models (\textit{e.g.,} Zero-123~\cite{liu2023zero}) are trained on general objects, which cannot generalize to human heads.
+Therefore, our key insight is to leverage identity knowledge and inject state-of-the-art identity priors into the mesh initialization and diffusion guidance.

 \textbf{ID-aware Initialization.} The initialization is crucial for 3D generation.
 According to the optimization goal in Eq.(\ref{eq:defination}), a good initial 3D mesh $\theta_0$ should possess the approximate geometric shape of the face in the given image $\boldsymbol{x}_{\mathrm{ref}}$.
 Some approach uses FLAME~\cite{DECA:Siggraph2021} to obtain the initial 3D head shape.
 However, this approach cannot generate personalized facial features and does not describe the geometric shape of hair.
 To address this issue, we employ a 3D-aware GAN model~\cite{an2023panohead} trained on a comprehensive $360^\circ$ head dataset to obtain the initial 3D head mesh $\theta_0$.
-Specifically, given the input facial image $\boldsymbol{x}_{\mathrm{ref}}$, 1) we first perform inversion by optimization based on pixel-wise $\mathcal{L}_2$ loss and image-level LPIPS loss~\cite{zhang2018unreasonable}, to find the corresponding latent code $z$; 2) and then perform Pivotal Tuning Inversion (PTI)~\cite{roich2022pivotal}, which uses the initial inverted latent code $z$ as a pivot and finetunes the generator, to obtain a 3D representation that better matches the input image.
+Specifically, given the input facial image $\boldsymbol{x}_{\mathrm{ref}}$, we first perform inversion to find latent code $z$ and then perform Pivotal Tuning Inversion (PTI)~\cite{roich2022pivotal} to obtain a 3D representation that better matches the input image.
 Through 3D GAN inversion, we can obtain an initial 3D head mesh that corresponds to the input facial image, denoted as: